Religion in Tunisia: Christianity

+Figures in 2007

-The Roman Catholic Church in Tunisia, which forms the Archdiocese of Tunis, operates 12 churches, 9 schools, several libraries, and 2 clinics.
-In addition to holding religious services, the Catholic Church opened a monastery, freely organized cultural activities, and performed charitable work throughout the country.
+In 2007, the Catholic Church in Tunisia, which comprises the Archdiocese of Tunis, operated 12 churches, 9 schools, several libraries, and 2 clinics; in addition to holding religious services, the Catholic Church opened a monastery, freely organizes cultural activities, and performs charitable work throughout the country.

 According to church leaders, there are 2,000 practising Protestant Christians.
-The International Religious Freedom Report for 2007 estimates thousands of Tunisian Muslims have converted to Christianity.
+The International Religious Freedom Report for 2007 estimated thousands of Tunisian Muslims have converted to Christianity.
 The Russian Orthodox Church has approximately 100 practising members and operates a church in Tunis and another in Bizerte.
 The Reformed Church of France maintains a church in Tunis, with a congregation of 140 primarily foreign members.
 The Anglican Church has a church in Tunis with several hundred predominantly foreign members.
 There are 50 Seventh-day Adventists.
 The 30-member Greek Orthodox Church maintained 3 churches (in Tunis, Sousse, and Djerba).
 Occasionally, Catholic and Protestant groups held services in private residences or other locations.

-Scattered among the various churches, though mostly evangelical, are also a number of Christian believers from Muslim backgrounds.
-A 2015 study estimates some 500 such individuals in Tunisia.
+Scattered among the various churches, though mostly evangelical, are also a number of Christian believers from Muslim backgrounds 2015 A study estimated some 500 such individuals in Tunisia.

+In 2022, there was no accurate break-down of Christian denominations.

 Judaism

 Judaism is the country's fourth largest religion with 1,500 members.
-One-third of the Jewish population lives in and around the capital, and is descended partially from Israelite and Sephardi immigrants.
-The remainder lives on the island of Djerba, where the Jewish community dates back 2,600 years.
+Three-quarters of them lived in Djerba and Zarzis; the Jewish community in Djerba dates back 2,600 years.

 The government grants Jews freedom of worship and pays the salary of the chief rabbi.
 It partially subsidizes the restoration and maintenance of some synagogues.
 It also authorizes the Jewish community to run private religious schools and allows Jewish children on the island of Djerba to share their study day between secular public schools and private religious schools.

 Baha'i faith

 The Bahá'í Faith in Tunisia begins circa 1910 when the first Bahá'í arrived, possibly from Egypt.
 In 1963 a survey of the community counted 1 assembly and 18 organized groups (between 1 and 9 adults) of Bahá'ís in Tunisia.
-US State Department in 2001 estimated the size of the Bahá'í community to be about 150 persons, but the corresponding report from 2018 stated there was no reliable information on the size of the community.
-However Association of Religion Data Archives and several other sources have pointed to over 1,000 Bahá'ís in the country.
+In 2001, the US State Department estimated the size of the Bahá'í community to be about 150 persons, but the corresponding report from 2022 stated there was no reliable information on the size of the community.
+However Association of Religion Data Archives and several other sources have pointed to between 1,000 and 2,400 Bahá'ís in the country.